Why releasing Eric Kendricks is both sad and promising for the Vikings

 Flores is a better coach than Donatell.
 That transition alone should pay dividends.

-The Kendricks release indicates a desire to improve the defense's speed, and that will not be difficult to do.
+The Kendricks release indicates a desire to improve the defense's speed.
+That will not be difficult to do.

 Last year's first-round draft pick, Lewis Cine, should be a starting safety this season.
 If the Vikings keep Harrison Smith, that would mean that Cam Bynum will become a reserve or perhaps a slot corner.